 At any level of yoga, or age, we have the ability to discover ourselves, our power, and our courage.

-When we think of empowerment through the practice of yoga, it's thinking about what we can do, and what we have achieved.
-It's about unifying ourselves through our body, mind, and spiritual self, which can in-turn lead to a sense of empowerment and/or accomplishment.
+When we think of empowerment through the practice of yoga, it’s thinking about what we can do, and what we have achieved.
+It’s about unifying ourselves through our body, mind, and spiritual self.
+Thus, in-turn, leading to a sense of empowerment and/or accomplishment.

 Related Article: Why Yoga Works for Relaxation, Even for Beginners!

-When doing the stretches, you may want to target the lower back, arms, hamstrings, quadriceps, and calves.
-It is also a good idea to stretch the hips as well, since the most effective yoga postures for older men are active in this area.
+When doing stretches, you may want to target the lower back, arms, hamstrings, quadriceps, and calves.
+It is also a good idea to stretch the hips as well, since the most effective yoga postures for older men, are active in this area.